The Sheep Farming Year

 Throughout pregnancy, farmers will keep an eye on the condition of their ewes.
 Ewes which are too thin or too fat are more likely to lose their lambs or have difficulty at lambing.
 In February, farmers will be focusing on making sure they are meeting the nutritional needs of each group of ewes.

 Ewes can be lambed indoors or outdoors, depending on their breed and how they are being managed.
 Generally, the hardier hill and upland breeds are more likely to be lambed outdoors, as they are better adapted to face the elements.
-If they are being lambed indoors, ewes will be brought in several weeks before lambing.
+If they are being lambed indoors, ewes will be brought in several weeks before lambing onto carefully managed nutrition plans.

 March and April are peak lambing time in the UK, although the main season runs from February to April and some farmers even lamb before Christmas.
 As the ewes in this example were tupped in October, they will lamb in March.

 Lambing is a very busy time for farmers.
 Ewes don’t stop lambing when the sun goes down, so somebody needs to be on hand to keep an eye on them day and night.
-If a lamb is large or in a difficult position, the farmer or a helper sometimes needs to intervene and assist the ewe.
+Most ewes lamb unaided, and the lamb gets straight up to help itself to milk, but if a lamb is large or in a difficult position, the farmer or a helper sometimes needs to intervene and assist the ewe.
 The normal presentation of a lamb looks like it is diving – it should come out with both front feet pointing forward and its head resting between its forelegs.

 May marks the start of shearing season.
 Most farmers shear their sheep in late spring or early summer, when the weather turns warmer, to ensure sheep do not get too hot and start to attract flies.
-The price farmers can get for their wool has dropped considerably over the decades and now brings in enough money to cover the cost of getting the sheep shorn, with very little (if any) profit left.
-The price for wool varies considerably between sheep breeds.
-For example, a Swaledale might get 42p/kg compared to a Romney at £1.40/kg.
-Click here for more info on wool and sheep shearing.
+The price farmers can get for their wool has dropped considerably over the decades and now doesn’t even usually bring in enough money to cover the cost of getting the sheep shorn.
+However, leaving ewes with big, heavy fleeces through the summer is not an option, so farmers must take the hit on the cost.

 Some ewe lambs may be kept on the farm to provide replacements for older ewes and breed lambs of their own.

-Lambs can be sold for meat by going to an auction market or being sold directly to a food processor, or being sold as store lambs.
+Lambs can be sold for meat by going to an auction market or being sold directly to a food processor.
+A typical lowland farm, like the one in our example, will usually ensure all lambs are the right weight and condition to go straight into the food chain via one of these options.
+But if there was a lack of grass, or on a more upland farm where less grass grows, they might sell lambs as ‘store lambs’.
 Store lambs are bought by another farmer who intends to get them to gain more weight and improve their condition before sending them to slaughter.
 The end product is delicious UK lamb, and the cycle can begin again.
-Go to the 'Meat and Wool' tab at the top of this page for delicious lamb recipes.